surifirstpin/AcuBI_Technical_Documents/Version.6/Reports_TD.md

 ## Field Visualization On / Off

-<b>14.</b> To hide the specific field in the visualization charts click on <b>Hide Visualization</b> in the drop down of field  and to display the same click on **Show visualization**
+<b>14.</b> To hide the specific field in the visualization charts click on <b>Hide Visualization</b> in the drop down of field  and to display the same click on <b>Show visualization.</b>

 ## Remove

-**15.** To remove a specific field column from the extracted list click on **Remove** in drop down list of the field.
+<b>15.</b> To remove a specific field column from the extracted list click on <b>Remove</b> in drop down list of the field.

 ## Calculated Column

 Table calculations enable you to easily create on-the-fly metrics, which are similar to formulas found in Excel sheets.
-These extracted columns will show up in green colour in data table.
+These extracted columns will show up in green color in data table.
 Using calculated column you can perform mathematical, logical (true/false), lexical (text-based), and date-based calculations on the dimensions, measures, and other table calculations in your query.

-- Click on **Calculated Column** button to enable table calculations as shown in image below,
+- Click on <b>Calculated Column</b> button to enable table calculations as shown in image below,

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/96a6c4d7d9cd243bc1742d6a45a3372d87704877/images/New_version5/TD_Reports_11.png)
-**Image 11**
+ <b><Font color = " black">Image 11</font></b>

-- **Field name** unique identifier name to refer calculated column.
+- <b>Field name</b> unique identifier name to refer calculated column.

-- **Label** labeling the calculated column.
+- <b>Label< labeling the calculated column.

 - **Data type** data type used (string,number).